 First Direct - Plevin PPI Check & Claim Service

-You can still make a PPI claim under a 'Plevin' legal ruling If First Direct charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due compensation.
+You can still make a PPI claim under the 'Plevin' legal ruling if First Direct charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due compensation.

 How can we help with your First Direct 'Plevin' PPI claim?

 MoneyPlus Legal is a Plevin PPI Claims specialist, our core focus is on helping consumers who were sold PPI to use all available and possible options to obtain a legal remedy for compensation of undisclosed & high commission from the finance provider.

 Don't worry if you’re unsure whether you are eligible to make a claim under the Plevin ruling, MoneyPlus Legal will always conduct a full review of all your PPI credit agreement(s) to establish whether there is a case for unfair relationship.